WorldHistoricalGazetteer/place/docs-source/content/500-System.md

   > A content management system used for the WHG blog, providing a platform for creating and managing blog posts.

+- **GitHub Pages**

+  > A static site hosting service used for this WHG documentation.
+The documentation is written in Markdown, script, and built into HTML by GitHub Actions, using Sphinx.

 ### Monitoring and Analytics Components

 - **Prometheus**